 Here are six popular behavioral testing software, along with their key features.

-1. qodo
+1. qodo (formerly Codium)

-qodo is an AI-powered tool that helps developers write better tests and make their code more reliable.
+qodo (formerly Codium) is an AI-powered tool that helps developers write better tests and make their code more reliable.
 It can generate tests for code behavior, track behavior test coverage, and support behavior-driven development (BDD).

 Key Features:

-- Generate tests for code behavior: qodo can generate tests covering your code’s different behaviors.
+- Generate tests for code behavior: qodo (formerly Codium) can generate tests covering your code’s different behaviors.
 This can help you to identify edge cases and suspicious behaviors in your code and to make your code more robust.

-- Behavior test coverage: qodo can track how well your tests cover the different behaviors of your code.
+- Behavior test coverage: qodo (formerly Codium) can track how well your tests cover the different behaviors of your code.
 This can help you to identify areas where your tests are lacking and to improve the overall coverage of your test suite.

-- Behavior-driven development (BDD): qodo can be used to support BDD.
+- Behavior-driven development (BDD): qodo (formerly Codium) can be used to support BDD.
 This means you can write tests that describe the behavior of your code in plain English.
 This can make it easier to understand the tests and communicate your code’s requirements to other developers.

-- Code analysis: qodo possesses the capability to analyze your code, detecting potential security vulnerabilities and identifying bugs.
+- Code analysis: qodo (formerly Codium) possesses the capability to analyze your code, detecting potential security vulnerabilities and identifying bugs.
 This can help you to write better code and to make your code more secure.

 2. Cucumber